Loading, please wait...

 Double bowl sinks also come in a range of sizes and configurations, from two bowls of equal size and shape to a large compartment with a smaller side compartment.
 This provides versatility in the way you use your sink.
-For example, you can use one bowl for prep and the other for washing, or you can use the smaller bowl for your garbage disposal, reserving the larger bowl for cleanup.
 It is difficult, however, to soak a large pan in a double bowl sink because of the partition between the two bowls.
 Therefore, single bowl sinks are more useful for things like washing large pots or babies, while a double bowl sink has more options for how to use the sink.

 If you use every inch of available counter space in your kitchen for storage, food prep, and decor, then double bowl sinks are useful with the second bowl.
 Using a double bowl sink with two large bowls gives you the option of placing a drying rack in the sink rather than on the counter.
 So, you can wash dishes in one bowl and dry them in the other without needing counter space.